 Spartanburg is a medium-sized city located in the state of South Carolina.
 With a population of 37,399 people and 35 constituent neighborhoods, Spartanburg is the 11th largest community in South Carolina.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Spartanburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Spartanburg is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Spartanburg who work in office and administrative support (13.33%), sales jobs (11.87%), and food service (7.56%).
+Unlike some cities, Spartanburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Spartanburg are a mix of both white- and blue-collar jobs.
+Overall, Spartanburg is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Spartanburg who work in office and administrative support (10.44%), sales jobs (10.36%), and food service (7.21%).

-The per capita income in Spartanburg in 2010 was $21,199, which is upper middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,796 for a family of four.
+The per capita income in Spartanburg in 2018 was $25,158, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $100,632 for a family of four.
 However, Spartanburg contains both very wealthy and poor people as well.

 Spartanburg is an extremely ethnically-diverse city.
 The people who call Spartanburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Spartanburg residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Spartanburg include German, Irish, Scottish, and Scots-Irish.
+Important ancestries of people in Spartanburg include German, English, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Spartanburg is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Miao/Hmong.